-White tea from Yunnan’s wild trees also ages well when you seal it properly.
-In this respect, it is quite like Pu’er tea.
-In fact, farmers harvest the Yunnan Silver Moon White from the same wild trees in the Pu’er area that give us Pu’er tea.
+White tea from Yunnan’s wild trees also ages well when you seal it properly, just like Pu’er tea.

 Drop by the store, and try some Yunnan Silver Moon!

-PS: In choosing this name for our Yunnan white tea, what inspired us were the night skies over Yunnan.
-I remember a starry night spent travelling across the countryside of Yunnan.
-It was some years ago now, but it could have been last summer.
-Very late, the bus driver pulled over to take a break, so everyone filed out to stretch their legs.
+PS: In choosing this name for our Yunnan white tea, we were inspired by the night skies over Yunnan.
+I remember a starry night spent travelling across the countryside of that province.
+Very late, the bus driver pulled over to take a break, so everyone filed out for some fresh air.
 We were in the world’s most populous country, yet in the middle of nowhere.